Coopersmith Career Consulting | Evaluated Learning Experience

 This course explores the many aspects of the profession of early childhood education, focusing on developmentally appropriate practices, types of programs, historical perspectives, ethics, current issues, and what it means to be a professional.
 Instruction focuses on the ever-changing aspects of early childhood education, and how this creates both challenges and opportunities to overcome and explore students’ journeys in the profession of early childhood education.

-In the lower division baccalaureate/associate degree category OR in the upper division baccalaureate degree category, 3 semester hours in Early Childhood Education or Elementary Education (6/17).
+In the lower division baccalaureate/associate degree category, 3 semester hours in Early Childhood Education or Elementary Education (6/17) (2/22 revalidation).